luciolucio/holi/resources/holi-template/README.md

 Files with the `.hol` extension specify *holidays* and have the `.hol` extension.
 Each holiday occupies one line, and is formatted like so:

 ```
-Holiday name|Holiday calculation rule
+Holiday name|Holiday calculation rule|modifier(s)
 ```

-You can use any of the calculation rules demonstrated below
+You can use any of the calculation rules demonstrated below.
+Modifiers are optional.

 ### Yearly holiday